tprasadtp/protonvpn-docker/docs/troubleshooting.md

     ```
 1. Visit the link in your browser.

-## DNS and Healthcheck
+## DNS and Healthchecks

-- Healthchecks use `https://ip.prasadt.workers.dev/` service.
+- Healthchecks use `https://icanhazip.com/` service.
 If your DNS or gateway is blocking it.
-- This healthcheck endpoint is running on Cloudflare workers.
+- This healthcheck endpoint is Operated by cloudflare.
 - You can host your own if you wish.

 [compose file]: https://tprasadtp.github.io/protonvpn-docker/manifests/docker-compose.yml